-[America, around 1850] A few weeks later Niklas and Heinrich Bergmann, now seasoned gentleman, stood on the pier in New York and waited for Lorenz.
-He had had just enough time in London to telegraph the name of the ship that would bring him to New York.
+[America, 1850] Niklas and Heinrich Bergmann, now seasoned gentleman, stood on the pier in New York and waited for Lorenz.
+He had had just enough time in London to telegraph the name of his ship to the USA.

 The Great Famine (1845-1848)